Hurricane Erin still stirring up dangerous waves while it moves away from the East Coast

 Erin remains a large hurricane as it heads out to sea

-The storm has fluctuated in intensity since first forming nearly a week ago, but it's still unusually large, stretching across more than 600 miles (965 kilometers) — twice as big as the average hurricane.
+The storm has fluctuated in intensity since first forming nearly a week ago, but it's still unusually large, stretching across more than 600 miles (965 kilometers).

-It remained a Category 2 storm late Thursday morning with maximum sustained winds around 100 mph (160 kph), the hurricane center said.
-Erin was about 285 miles (455 kilometers) east of Cape Hatteras.
+It remained a Category 2 storm Thursday afternoon with maximum sustained winds around 100 mph (160 kph), the hurricane center said.
+Erin was about 370 miles (590 kilometers) east-northeast of Cape Hatteras.

 Seewer reported from Toledo, Ohio.
 Associated Press journalists Tammy Webber in Fenton, Michigan; Jeffrey Collins in Columbia, South Carolina; Kathy McCormack in Concord, New Hampshire; and Julie Walker in New York contributed to this report.